 The culinary arts are well represented in our city.
 Whether you are into fine dining or more casual fare, we recommend you check out some of the many Haverhill restaurants, cafes, delis, sandwich shops and pizza shops in our Washington Street restaurant district as well as throughout the city.

 Venue Information for Performers

-Our monthly concerts are the third Saturday of each month, September through May, excluding December.
-We schedule our season 6 to 18 months in advance.
-If you are a musical performer interested in appearing at the New Moon Coffeehouse you are invited to contact us via email.
+This season 34 we will schedule concerts based on audience response.
+If there is a surge of covid we will postpone any live events.
+When we resume our full concert series post-pandemic: Our monthly concerts will once again be the third Saturday of each month, September through May, excluding December.
+We will schedule our season 6 to 18 months in advance.
+If you are a musical performer interested in appearing at the New Moon Coffeehouse after the pandemic is over, you are invited to contact us via email.
 Before inquiring, please become familiar with our organization by reading this website, reviewing our list of past performers over the past thirty-plus years, and if you are in our area, attending one or more of our volunteer-run monthly concerts.
 We appreciate inquiries that are tailored to our concert series and our audience.
 Complete email inquiries will include links to online video or audio portfolio as well as the performer’s website and social media links.
 We respond to these inquiries as soon as we can.
 We do not respond to mass mailings or boilerplate inquiries, and unfortunately we are not able to be flexible with dates nor to make changes at short notice.

 Performances are held in the (main) Murray Room of the

 Universalist Unitarian Church of Haverhill.

 This room is rectangular (42′ x 50′) with a high ceiling and plenty of wood.
 The resulting acoustics are pleasant and warm.
 We use a raised stage (~12″) that consists of up to four sections (8′ x 4′) expandable

 to a maximum area of 16′ x 8′.